 - Guidance on arranging notetakers, readers and laboratory support

-- Specialist support from qualified Mental Health Advisors
+- Specialist support from professional Mental Health Advisors

 - Loans of equipment including digital recorders where DSA provision is pending